Central Sleep Apnea

 Central sleep apnea (CSA) is a heterogeneous group of conditions characterized by changes in ventilatory drive without airway obstruction.
 Most of these conditions cause asymptomatic changes in breathing pattern during sleep.
 The diagnosis is based on clinical findings and, when necessary, confirmed by polysomnography.
 Treatment is supportive.

-Patients with CSA fall into 2 groups based on their CO 2 level and ventilatory drive.
+Patients with central sleep apnea fall into 2 groups based on their carbon dioxide level and ventilatory drive.

-Cheyne-Stokes breathing, a discrete pattern of this second form of CSA, is thought to be caused by intrinsic properties of the respiratory control center in the response to hypoxia and acidosis with hyperpnea, causing reoxygenation and alkalosis, leading to hypoventilation by hypopnea and apnea.
+Cheyne-Stokes breathing, a discrete pattern of the second form of central sleep apnea, is thought to be caused by intrinsic properties of the respiratory control center in the response to hypoxia and acidosis with hyperpnea, causing reoxygenation and alkalosis, leading to hypoventilation by hypopnea and apnea.

 High altitude is another cause of recurrent CSA manifesting with hypocapnia.